VOC: The Good, Bad, and Ugly Feedback – How and Why to Capture It All!

 Uncover the feedback from hiding!

-As mentioned above, feedback on your product lives and breathes in many different areas and comes in through a variety of channels a product team may not know.
+As mentioned earlier, feedback on your product exists in many different areas.
+It also comes through a variety of channels that a product team might not be aware of.
 Take a look into:

 • Marketing: Social media channels they manage, feedback from live events such as tradeshows or conferences

-• Many times marketers are approached by users of the organization’s product and is an easy way to start a conversation at a tradeshow.
-The conversation typically takes the form of “I know someone in my organization that uses your product, and they are so frustrated because this functionality doesn’t work.”
+• Marketers are often approached by users of the organization’s product, making it easy to start a conversation at a tradeshow.
+The conversation often goes, “I know someone in my organization who is frustrated because this feature doesn’t work.”
 This is the type of feedback loop that needs to be in place even if at the service holding marketing event does not seem like the priority of a product manager.

 • Customer Service: The nature of service and help inquiries